 - Plan for trained Falls Champion on every ward

 - Post fall protocol to include Doctors section.
-Future plans are to include a ward map to identify where staff/ patients where at time of fall
+Future plans are to include a ward map to identify where staff/patients were at time of fall

-- 6 monthly thematic reviews to identify common themes
+- Six monthly thematic reviews to identify common themes

 - Bay watch scheme implementation and advanced training for staff that special

 - Changes in admission paperwork - Now includes within the falls risk assessment - lying standing BP and vision assessment